 Although very similar to the Alpage Gruyère the coop always resisted to be included in that organization.
 In 1992 new procedures and requirements in regard of milk production, cheesemaking, and aging were put into place to ensure consistent quality.
 That was also the base for the AOP application which was achieved on Sept.
 24, 1999.
 L’Etivaz was the first food product in Switzerland to receive this recognition.

 Those regulations are extremely strict, here just a few:

 For more info go to: Etivaz-AOC

 Cows eat grass in tufts, and they eat a lot!
 And this asks for a lot of ruminating.
 The indigestive material goes first to a temporary “storage”, the rumen where it is cut to bits and pieces.
 The cow then swallows that mush again and digests it in a truly refined stomach-intestine system.
-Per liter milk (1 quart) the cows heart needs to pump 500 liters (132 gl.) of blood through the glandular tissue into the udder.
-During that complex chemical procedure the milk turns white, without any artificial color, of course.
+Per liter milk (1 quart) the cow’s heart needs to pump 500 liters (132 gals.) of blood through the glandular tissue into the udder.
+During that complex chemical procedure, the milk turns white, without any artificial color, of course.

-The milk consists of about 88% water, in average 3.3% protein, 3.5% fat and 4.8% milk sugar (lactose).
-It is also laden with minerals: With a 120 milligrams of Calcium per 100ml milk it is one of the calcium richest products.
-You get also Vitamins A, D, B1, B2, Bc, C and E.
+The milk consists of about 88% water, on average 3.3% protein, 3.5% fat, and 4.8% milk sugar (lactose).
+It is also laden with minerals: With 120 milligrams of Calcium per 100ml milk, it is one of the calcium richest products.
+You get also Vitamins A, D, B1, B2, Bc, C, and E.